In this article, we will look at:

 Once you identify these muscles it is important to exercise them in order to be able to contract and relax these muscles at will.
 This will help you gain control over the vaginal muscles keeping pain at bay during sexual penetration.
 This is known as Kegel’s exercise.

-When you are still at the stage of practicing the Kegel exercise do not attempt a sexual intercourse with penetration.
+Warning: Please do not do the Kegel exercise while urinating.
+When you are still at the stage of practicing the Kegel exercise, do not attempt a sexual intercourse with penetration.

 The Kegel Exercise